Optimize your data warehouses, not just your warehouses

 All of these have one thing in common: They all store data!
 But how they store it and their uses (and costs) are very different.

-Let’s start with the basics – Databases:
+Let’s start with the basics.

 Loosely defined, a database is a collection of organized data representing something in the real world.
 The most common type of database is for structured data (data stored in rows and columns) – although not the only type – and is often referred to as a SQL database.
 Ever wonder where the instruments monitoring wind speed on a turbine or pressure on a gas pipe are keeping the data?
 The same place your local bank and jeans retailer do when you swipe your credit card to modify the balances – A database.
 Data is captured live and sent to a database for live storage.
 As such, databases often need to be able to take high amounts of data on the fly and update frequently.

-Ok, so what’s a Data Warehouse then?
+Ok, so what’s a Data Warehouses then?

 While databases are designed to capture data, Data Warehouses are designed for analytical processing (OLAP) on historical data.
-Data will generally be brought from multiple sources (such as your databases) via ETL pipeline and summarized into a strict data schema.
+Data will generally be brought from multiple sources (such as your databases) via an ETL pipeline and summarized into a strict data schema.
 As a source of historical data, it doesn’t need to be updated as often as your database – perhaps hourly, daily, or even monthly.
 Your warehouse is where you store primarily structured data optimized for analysis to be accessed by your Analysts and BI teams for later processing.

 When to use a Database vs a Data Warehouse?

 Ensuring your database’s integrity is vital.
-You and your customers need to be able to trust the data in your database just like you need to be able to trust your bank not to double charge you.
+You and your customers need to be able to trust the data in your database, just like you need to be able to trust your bank not to double-charge you.

 A Data Lake is a little bit like what it sounds like – A vast area we can store large amounts (often in petabytes) of raw, unprocessed data.
 Don’t know what to do with your data?
 Cool, throw it in the data lake.
 Got sound and image data of your pumps and generators you don’t know why you recorded?
 Cool, throw it in the data lake.
 Don’t even know where this data came from?
 Cool, throw it in the data lake.

-Data Lakes store large amounts of data in any format from structured to partially structured to unstructured (think nice tidy tables, to web browser JSON data, to images or sound files) typically coming from a large variety of sources.
+Data Lakes store large amounts of data in any format from structured to partially structured to unstructured (think nice tidy tables, to web browser JSON data, to images or sound files), typically coming from a large variety of sources.

 When to use a Data Warehouse vs a Data Lake?

-How to optimize your storage
+How to optimize your storage?

 Well, this is grand and all….
 But how does this help me optimize anything?